NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Storage Class design to emulate QoS policies
 --------------------------------------------

 If you would like to design Storage Classes to emulate Quality of Service policies, create a Storage Class with the `media` attribute as `hdd` or `ssd`.
 Based on the `media` attribute mentioned in the storage class, Trident will select the appropriate backend that serves `hdd` or `ssd` aggregates to match the media attribute and then direct the provisioning of the volumes on to the specific aggregate.
 Therefore we can create a storage class PREMIUM which would have `media` attribute set as `ssd` which could be classified as the PREMIUM QoS policy.
 We can create another storage class STANDARD which would have the media attribute set as 'hdd' which could be classified as the STANDARD QoS policy.
-We could also use the “IOPS” attribute in the storage class to redirect provisioning to a SolidFire appliance which can be defined as a QoS Policy.
+We could also use the “IOPS” attribute in the storage class to redirect provisioning to an Element appliance which can be defined as a QoS Policy.

 Please refer to :ref:`Trident StorageClass Objects <Trident StorageClass objects>` on how these parameters can be used.